Family Stories

 Viewed from England at Carham, the village of Birgham in Scotland is on the left

-It isn't possible to go any further north than Carham, without going over the border into Scotland and with a name like Murray, there's an enormous probability that was where Margaret Jane origins were.
+It isn't possible to go any further north than Carham, without going over the border into Scotland and with a name like Murray, there must be an enormous probability that was where Margaret Jane's origins were.
 Sadly, trying to find the right Murray in Scotland is like trying to find the right Jones in Wales or Sweeney in Ireland!
 So, for now at least that's as far as we can go.

-The couple had at least three children, all baptised at St Paul's, Shadwell:
+The couple had at least five children:

 On 23rd May 1782 ("the twenty second Year of the Reign of our Sovereign Lord GEORGE the Third"), in the Parish of Saint Paul Shadwell in the County of Middlesex, Anthony Cleghorn was one of twelve "good and lawful men" of the jury at the Coroners' Inquest into the death of an infant, James Le Plasterer.
-We can be certain Anthony Cleghorn was alive then.
+We can probably be sure Anthony Cleghorn was alive then.

-So far, I've found no further records for this couple.
+Otherwise, so far, I've found no further records for this family.